-Before dedicating yourself to an educational program, it’s important to review the programs offered by a university in order to help narrow down a program of study.
+Before dedicating yourself to an educational program, it is important to review degree programs in order to help narrow down a program of study.
 Those who are not familiar with a particular program of study might pass over without ever giving it a second thought.
-However, students who are open to learning about a variety of career paths should understand the benefits of many options.
+However, students who are open to learning about a variety of career paths should understand the benefits of various options.
 Choosing to study in the Diagnostic Medical Sonographer Technology program is a great decision for students interested in a career in this field.
 Prospective students considering their various career options have a lot of doors open to them, which is why it’s important to take a closer look at a program before diving in.
 In this article, you can learn all about diagnostic medical sonography technology and some interesting sonography facts to help you decide if this is the career for you.

 What is Diagnostic Medical Sonographer Technology?

 According to the Bureau of Labor Statistics, Diagnostic Medical Sonographer Technologists “use special equipment to direct high-frequency sound waves into areas of a patient’s body.
-What are sonographers?
-Sonographers operate the equipment, which collects reflected echoes and forms an image that may be videotaped, transmitted, or photographed for interpretation and diagnosis by a physician” (BLS).
+What is a sonographer?
+Sonographers operate equipment that collects reflected echoes and form images that may be videotaped, transmitted, or photographed for interpretation and diagnosis by a physician” (BLS).
 In other words, sonographers perform sonograms and ultrasounds.
 Professionals in the field are also known as ultrasound technologists.
 They are trained to record, read, and decipher the ultrasound waves that bounce off of various parts inside of the human body.
-This fascinating practice requires specific training and certification, which can be earned through an accredited program like the one found at Florida National University (FNU).
+This fascinating practice requires specific training and certification, which can be earned through an accredited program like the diagnostic medical sonography degree offered by Florida National University (FNU).

-If you want to learn sonography, keep in mind some of the higher paying specialties you can choose.
+If you want to learn diagnostic sonography, keep in mind some of the higher paying specialties you can choose.
 When discussing the topic of diagnostic medical sonographer salary, you must also keep in mind the following special fields of practice:

 Before starting down this career path, students must first understand that this challenging program will be very rewarding.
 Imagine being the first person to lay eyes on a beautiful new baby, or the individual who played a pivotal role in helping doctors diagnose a particular ailment.